Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% cut "I set up a rule to ban users after the first incorrect captcha.
 This is to eliminate any bots.
 Is this too strict?
 What rule do most projects use?" %}

 Indeed, this rule is probably too strict.
-Even the most careful user can make a mistake, so you probably want to relax the rule.
-Besides the requester-specific bans, we have system processes that ban users who regularly fail captcha checks in Toloka.
+Even the most attentive Tolokers make mistakes, so you should probably relax the rule.
+Besides requester-specific bans, we have system processes that ban Tolokers who regularly fail captcha checks in Toloka.

 {% endcut %}

 {% cut "If a cheating Toloker gives a lot of incorrect responses, and the system eventually bans them for errors in control tasks, do I have to pay for the bad responses anyway?" %}

-If the Toloker already got paid for the tasks, the money can't be refunded to you.
+If the Toloker already got paid for the tasks, you can't get your money back.

 {% endcut %}

-{% cut "If I ban users from my project so that everyone can complete a maximum of one task, are the Tolokers notified of the ban?" %}
+{% cut "If I ban Tolokers from my project so that everyone can complete a maximum of one task, will they be notified?" %}

-No, the Tolokers are unaware of the ban.
+No, Tolokers don't know when they're blocked.

 {% endcut %}